 Hidden Costs: Inspections revealed structural issues, requiring costly repairs.
 The “flexible regulations” turned out to be costly bribes, draining John’s finances.
 The seemingly affordable price tag ballooned, leaving him with a property he couldn’t use and a mountain of debt.

-Lessons Learned for not doing a due diligence in Bali before buying a property:
+Lessons Learned for not doing a due diligence in Bali before investing a property:

 John’s Bali dream turned into a cautionary tale.
 His eagerness to own a piece of paradise overshadowed the importance of due diligence.
 His mistakes cost him dearly: